smithy-lang/smithy/docs/source/1.0/spec/aws/aws-cloudformation.rst

 ----------------------------------------

 Summary
-    Indicates that the member annotated is the default value for this property of the resource.
-This trait is useful for cases of drift detection - if the actual configuration of the resource, differs from the expected, or ``cfnDefaultValue`` configuration.
+    Indicates that the member annotated has a default value for the resource.
 Trait selector
     ``structure > member``